-The Central Lawn is intended to provide space for unprogrammed play and recreation such as ball-tossing, kite-flying, and family picnics.
-The size and shape of this maintained lawn area connote a typical military parade ground and offer an opportunity for a re-enactment and simulation space to be viewed from the adjacent Flag Plaza and Amphitheater.
+The Central Lawn (#9) is intended to provide space for unprogrammed play and recreation such as ball-tossing, kite-flying, and family picnics.
+The size and shape of this maintained lawn area connote a typical military parade ground and offer an opportunity for a re-enactment and simulation space to be viewed from the adjacent Flag Plaza (#10), Amphitheater and Mounds (#11).

-Amphitheater
+Amphitheater and Mounds

-This feature will create a space around the Flag Plaza (see below).
-It will seat approximately 100 people during special events at the Flag Plaza and in the Central Lawn.
+The Amphitheater and Mounds (#11) will create a space around the Flag Plaza (#10) which overlooks the Central Lawn (#9).
+It will seat approximately 100 people during special events.
 It will also provide a shaded place to sit and have lunch on a nice day.
 Depending upon the final design, this area can also provide opportunities for play through the creation of mounds and berms.
-The amphitheater is located near the pedestrian entrance from the Towamencin Shopping Village at the southeastern side of the ellipse and overlooks the central lawn.
+The Amphitheater and Mounds are located near the Pedestrian Access (#12) from the Towamencin Shopping Village.
 Featured improvements include: